- Home >

 Overview

 The Associate of Science (AS) is for students who plan to transfer to a bachelor's degree at a four-year college or university and desire a broad-based liberal arts education.
 It is designed to serve as the first two years of a bachelor's degree.
-The AS offers a Mathematics and Physical and Biological Sciences focus while also meeting the general education distribution requirements.
+The AS offers a Mathematics and Physical/Biological Sciences focus while also meeting the general education distribution requirements.
 The successful completion of the degree requires a minimum of 60 credits.

 Program Learning Outcomes